 Even if a target exists on paper, and with the best of intentions, the consequences of enforcing the target must be considered, and Trusts must be consulted.

-We can support Trusts in managing their follow up backlog with our Clinical Protocol Validation Solution.
-Through this programme, we have supported 3 Trusts across 8 specialities place 30% of patients on PIFU, discharge 10% of patients, and escalate 1% for urgent attention.
+We can support Trusts in managing their follow-up backlog with our Clinical Protocol Validation Solution.
+Through this programme, we have supported 3 Trusts across 8 specialities placing 30% of patients on PIFU, discharging 10% of patients, and escalating 1% for urgent attention.

 If you would like to discuss how we can support your Trust, contact us to find out how we can help you.